Difegue/DoujinSoft/README.md

 * DSOFT_PASS: Password for the Admin console.
 * WEBHOOK_URL: URL for a webhook.
 This hook is hit whenever new content is uploaded to DoujinSoft.

+## Deploy/develop on Codespaces

+You can use GH Codespaces to develop on the app using the provided configuration.
+Once in the codespace, you should be able to execute the `dev-server.sh` script to immediately build/start a DoujinSoft instance.

 ## Deploying through Docker

 You can deploy the provided [Docker image](https://hub.docker.com/r/difegue/doujinsoft) by mapping a volume to /home/doujinsoft: